Medicare Part A is the “H” in OASDHI. Medicare is a four-part program; Part A, B, C and D.

 Medicare covers up to 90 days of inpatient hospital services in each “benefit period,” plus an additional 60 “lifetime reserve” days.
 A benefit period begins when a beneficiary is admitted to the hospital and ends when the beneficiary has been out of the hospital for 60 days, or has not received Medicare-covered care in a skilled nursing facility for 60 consecutive days.

-These 60 lifetime reserve days can be used only once.
+These 60 lifetime reserve days are a one-time bank that can be used across multiple hospital stays until they are fully exhausted.
 (Very few people remain in a hospital for 150 consecutive days.
 In the rare event this happens, every Medigap policy contains a benefit for an additional 365 hospital lifetime days.)

 Medicare defines the skilled nursing facility benefit quite narrowly.
 The patient must be receiving medically necessary services provided by a skilled staff in a Medicare-approved facility, following a prior hospital stay of at least 3 days.
 The care must be performed by or under the supervision of licensed nursing personnel under a doctor’s orders.
 Any type of custodial, as opposed to skilled, nursing care is not covered.
 Medicare covers up to 100 days of care in a skilled nursing facility for each benefit period if all of Medicare’s requirements are met.

-Medicare covers up to 100 home health visits per spell of illness following a hospital stay under the Part A benefit.
+Medicare covers up to 100 home health visits benefit period following a hospital stay under the Part A benefit.
 If a patient is confined at home, the home health care benefit provides for certain services performed by a participating home health care agency.
 This may be a public or private agency that provides skilled nursing or therapeutic services in the home.
 Eligible expenses include:

 A hospice is organized primarily for the purpose of providing support services to terminally ill patients and their families.
 For terminally ill patients, the hospice care benefit provides inpatient and outpatient hospice care.